Webhooks are notifications of events that occur in the Shuttle system.

 Webhook Retry Policy

-Note: Retries are DISABLED in the sandbox environment.
+Note: Retries are disabled in the sandbox environment.